How to Be Intentional with Money

 4) Execute your plan.

-Here’s where the rubber meets the road: A plan is only as valuable as the paper it’s written on if you don’t follow through with it.
+Here’s where the rubber meets the road: A plan is only as valuable as the paper it’s written on until you put it into action.
 Plans only work if we execute them, and execution is often the hardest part.
 This means that just writing out a budget isn’t good enough.
 You actually have to live according to the plan you made.

 If you’ve created a plan to further your education or get a better job, you have to take the steps to make those things happen, too.